Driving to the UK or Northern Ireland?

 Currently, all motorists from the Republic of Ireland can drive their vehicles to the UK, including Northern Ireland, under the EU Motor Insurance Directive.

-If on 29th March 2019 a ‘no deal’ Brexit takes place, the EU Motor Insurance Directive will no longer apply to the UK and Northern Ireland.
+If on the 31st of October 2019 a ‘no deal’ Brexit takes place, the EU Motor Insurance Directive will no longer apply to the UK and Northern Ireland.

 In that event, anyone who drives their Irish registered motor vehicle in the UK and/or Northern Ireland will be required to demonstrate to law enforcement agencies there that they have valid motor insurance.
 This can be done through an internationally recognised insurance document called a ‘Green Card’.